BDUG/l4rerust/README.md

 L4ReRust brings Linux LSB and the Rust programming language to the L4 Runtime Environment (L4Re) microkernel.

+## Host prerequisites

+Install the following tools before invoking `scripts/build.sh`:

+- A Rust toolchain that provides both `cargo` and `rustc` (for example, via [`rustup`](https://rustup.rs/)).

+The sections below describe additional tooling required by specific parts of the build.

 ## Installing tool 'ham'

 The build scripts rely on the [`ham`](https://github.com/kernkonzept/ham)